jazenwong/wong-blog/_posts/designxbusiness/2019-12-31-what-is-a-brand.markdown

 title: Branding and Irrationality
 date:   2019-12-31
 categories: business , designxbusiness
-description: What goes into making a brand?
-There are rational and logical components, but just as importantly, the irrational and emotive.
+description: A brand is as much rational and logical as it is "irrational" and emotional.
+In this article we'll discuss how we can understand irrationality's role in creating or managing a brand.
 permalink: brand-irrationality
 ---

 The concept of a brand is very ethereal — it's hard to define what a brand is, let alone to define what makes a brand "good."
 When someone says, "wow, that company has great branding!", what does that really mean?
 To a designer, a brand may be analogous to cohesive and meaningful visual identity.
 But to a business person, a brand may be the products and services the company sells.

 A brand, however, is neither just a company's visual identity or their products and services.
-It's also the story of a company, what it stands for, the culture, etc., the list goes on.
+It's also the a company's story, design, culture, etc., the list goes on.
 The things that make-up a "brand" are just as much an art as it is a science — a brand's components exists in a grey area.

 This grey area is the reason why businesses — the ones who are _supposed_ to know themselves best — hire branding or design experts and agencies to help them create a brand.
 The brander's job is to help their clients create order out of chaos and to create meaningful form from function.
 But as hard as the company or brander tries, they themselves can't determine if their brand "exists", or if their brand is "good", they need validation from outsiders and their users.

 All one can do is to try checking as many boxes as possible, as well as possible, in hopes that it results in their market recognizing their brand as "good".
 For the deterministic-minded people, typically businesspeople, this is probably an unsettling idea (I very much empathize with this feeling, as I myself am the type of person who finds comfort in following a process in pursuit of a guaranteed result.)
 Conversely, for the indeterministic, there may be relief in not having to follow a ten-step recipe to success.

 > There's a great post by [Felicia Sullivan](https://medium.com/s/how-to-build-a-brand/lets-talk-about-how-to-build-a-brand-543b2dfbc4f5) that lists the many components of what she rightfully believes goes into creating a brand.
-One can certainly follow it to check-off many boxes for creating a brand, but the purpose of this thought-piece is not to talk about the exact components of a brand, but to reflect on the nature of a brand.
+One can certainly follow it to check-off many boxes for creating a brand, but the purpose of this thought-piece is not to talk about the components of a brand, but to reflect on the nature of a brand.

 ## The Nature of a Brand's Components